Uncle Kracker: Midnight Special

 On November 16, 2012, Uncle Kracker released his fifth studio album, Midnight Special, produced by Keith Stegall.
 Sugar Hill Records and Vanguard Records released the album under parent company Welk Music Group.
-The album was a full-fledged country record.
+The album was a full-fledged country record, and was his first that did not feature the involvement of Kid Rock in any capacity.
 The first single to come off of the album was "Nobody's Sad on a Saturday Night", followed by "Blue Skies".
 Shafer performed songs from the album while on the road with Kid Rock for his $20 Best Night Ever Tour during 2013.

+New singles and Coffee & Beer (2018–present)

 On August 10, 2018, Kracker released his new single entitled "Floatin'", along with an accompanying music video.

+On May 4, 2020, "No Time to Be Sober" premiered with a simple lockdown music video.
+On December 21, 2020, "Silver Bells" released for Christmas.

+On June 9, 2023, Uncle Kracker released the single "Sweet 16".

+On July 20, 2023, "Reason to Drink" was released.

-In 2023, Uncle Kracker will tour with Lynyrd Skynyrd and ZZ Top on their Sharp Dressed Simple Man Tour, which is set to commence July 21, 2023 in West Palm Beach and conclude September 17 in Camden.
+Uncle Kracker toured with Lynyrd Skynyrd and ZZ Top on their Sharp Dressed Simple Man Tour, which commenced on July 21, 2023 in West Palm Beach and concluded on September 17 in Camden.

+On October 19, 2023, "Cruising Altitude" released after the finished tour.

+"Beach Chair," Uncle's latest single with accompanying video directed by The Manning Brothers, was released on May 31, 2024.

+On July 12, 2024, Uncle Kracker released his first album in a decade entitled Coffee & Beer.

 Personal life

 Shafer was married to Melanie Haas from 1998 to 2014.
 They had three children together.
-Shafer has two children with his fiancée.
+Shafer has two children with his second wife.

 In 2007, Shafer was arrested for a second-degree sex offense charge and released on $75,000 bond.
 He pleaded guilty to a lesser charge and was sentenced to a year of probation.